Garad sari: History

 The silk industry of Murshidabad district is quite old, silk industry has been the main industry for the last three centuries.
 The district was famous for silk during the pre-British period.
 At that time, the main center of the silk industry was Cossimbazar in Murshidabad, where the company opened a factory around 1658 AD.
 Initially, factory operations were limited.
 Cossimbazar was the general silk market of Bengal; from here it was exported to a large part of Asia.

 Garad weaving started in the late 19th century.
-This saree was first woven in Mirzapur in the present Murshidabad district.
+This sari was first woven in Mirzapur in the present Murshidabad district.
 This famous cloth was invented by Mrutynjoy Sarkar, a weaver from Mirzapur.
-In the past this saree was a symbol of aristocracy.
+In the past this sari was a symbol of aristocracy.
 Saswankosekhar Gambhira, Monoranjan Posti, Shyam Sahana and Manindra Biro of Mirzapur won for their garad weaving skills in various competitions and exhibitions.

 Politician Padmaja Naidu was the Governor of West Bengal between 1956 and 1967, wearing only Shyam Sahana's woven Garad Saree.
-Since then, these sarees also became popular as "Padmaja" after the name of the former Governor of Bengal.
-Also, Indira Gandhi, first woman Prime Minister of India, regularly procured sarees from Mirzapur.
+Since then, these saris also became popular as "Padmaja" after the name of the former Governor of Bengal.
+Also, Indira Gandhi, first woman Prime Minister of India, regularly procured saris from Mirzapur.